tusharkalal20/Personal-Finance-Analysis/README.md

 Our analysis suggests that the lack of investments stems from insufficient available funds for saving and investing due to high expenses (71% of the total income).
 To identify potential areas for savings, a comparison between essential and discretionary spending was carried out.
 It is evident that 49% of the expenses are deemed necessary and unavoidable.
 However, a significant portion of the remaining expenses, such as those related to the wedding and frequent dining out, movies, entertainment could have either been reduced or entirely avoided.

 ## Conclusion
-In summary, the project effectively demonstrates the thorough process of analyzing individual financial statements.
-Using consolidated bank statements as the primary data source, the project covers key aspects such as income, expenditure, and investments.
-Utilizing tools like Microsoft Excel for data loading and cleaning, Microsoft PowerPoint for reporting wireframing, and Tableau for data visualization, the project not only highlights income trends, expenditure patterns, and savings behaviors but also addresses data quality issues.
+In summary, the project effectively demonstrates the thorough process of analyzing financial statements and covers key aspects such as income, expenditure, and investments.
+Utilizing the right tools for data loading and cleaning, reporting wireframing, data visualization, this exericse not only highlights income trends, expenditure patterns, and savings behaviors but also addresses data quality issues before conducting the analysis.
 The resulting Tableau dashboard provides a visually informative representation of the financial data, offering valuable insights into my financial journey and highlighting potential areas for improvement in savings and investments.